2026 · OSINT / DFIR

 Project Design

-The design document was audited against the actual tools it would orchestrate before any code existed — the audit found five build-breaking errors and three architectural defects, and every finding became an enforced rule rather than a recommendation.
+The design document was audited against the actual tools it would orchestrate before any code existed.
+That audit found five build-breaking errors and three architectural defects, and every finding became an enforced rule, not a recommendation.
 Validation was the live case itself: the first real run happened four and a half hours after the first commit, and 24 runs over five days drove every redesign.

 Security & ops decisions